openstf/adbkit/README.md

 * **serial** The serial number of the device.
 Corresponds to the device ID in `client.listDevices()`.
 * **options** The activity configuration.
 The following options are available:
+    - **debug** Set to `true` to enable debugging.
+    - **wait** Set to `true` to wait for the activity to launch.
+    - **user** The user to run as.
+Not set by default.
+If the option is unsupported by the device, an attempt will be made to run the same command again without the user option.
     - **action** The action.
     - **data** The data URI, if any.
     - **mimeType** The mime type, if any.